Khalid-X/Discord-bot-/README.md

 ## Infrastructure

 The bot was designed with a strong focus on backend engineering and scalable system architecture.
 It was built to be capable of tracking hundreds of thousands of users with the potential of tracking millions.
+It uses a postgresql database with multiple different extensions.

 The project required solving real-world engineering challenges such as: